MarkellRichards/content_creator_ai_series/part_3/README.md

 - Prompts: central place to store prompts.
 For now, other tools later in the series will address prompt versioning and a more robust approach.
 - Workflows: contains workflows.

+Lastly, we added alembic to track the evolution of our database models.

 ## API Endpoints

 ## `ws://<address>/content`